 When you search for an email address or name, you’re likely to encounter ads for services that claim to be able to find anyone.
 Some may be legitimate, but will string you along until you find they require payment to get the results they supposedly have.
-Others are scams, and skip right to the “require payment” step.
+Others are scams and skip right to the “payment required” step.

 The pragmatic answer is no, you cannot tell who owns an email account if they don’t want to be found.

-If you’re receiving harassing, threatening, or otherwise potentially illegal email, then by all means, involve the appropriate authorities in your area.
+If you’re receiving harassing, threatening, or otherwise potentially illegal email, then involve the authorities.

-Otherwise, I recommend you mark the email as spam or junk, or just remember the Delete key is your friend.
+Otherwise, I recommend you mark the email as spam or junk and remember that the Delete key is your friend.
 I would delete the mail immediately and ignore it completely.

-If the problem persists and it’s from the same sender, then if your email program supports it, I’d create a rule or filter to automatically delete the email from that address as it arrives.
+If the problem persists and it’s from the same sender, then if your email program supports it, I’d create a rule or filter to auto-delete the email from that address as it arrives.